-- Note: Oracle recommends using java weblogic.Server primarily for initial development but not as a standard mechanism for starting production systems for the following reasons: - java weblogic.Server will not function if you select a product directory outside of the Oracle home directory. - When executing java weblogic.Server, patches will not be recognized by the WebLogic Server run time.
+Note: Oracle recommends using java weblogic.Server primarily for initial development but not as a standard mechanism for starting production systems for the following reasons:

+- java weblogic.Server will not function if you select a product directory outside of the Oracle Middleware Home directory. - When executing java weblogic.Server, patches will not be recognized by the WebLogic Server run time.

-For more information, see weblogic.Server Command-Line Reference and Using the weblogic.Server Command Line to Start a Server Instance in Command Reference.
+For more information, see "weblogic.Server Command-Line Reference" and "Using the weblogic.Server Command Line to Start a Server Instance" in Command Reference for Oracle WebLogic Server.

-Starting an Administration Server Using WLST and Node Manager
+2.6 Starting an Administration Server Using WLST and Node Manager